Personal OS is still on sale — now $374

 The skill that makes it yours.

-The OS gets better as you use it.
+Personal OS sets itself up and is self-improving.
+Your OS gets better as you use it.

 Here's how that works.